moxystudio/next-with-moxy/docusaurus/docs/recipes/contentful.md

 ### 1. Installing Contentful SDK

-Using Contenful in your application can be done using [the **Contentful** SDK available as an npm package](https://www.npmjs.com/package/contentful), which you can install using the following command:
+Using Contentful in your application can be done using [the **Contentful** SDK available as an npm package](https://www.npmjs.com/package/contentful), which you can install using the following command:

 ```sh
 npm install --save contentful